strawberry-graphql/strawberry/docs/integrations/starlette.md

 app.add_websocket_route("/subscriptions", graphql_app)
 ```

-For more information about Strawberry ASGI refer to [asgi.md](./asgi.md)
+For more information about Strawberry ASGI refer to [the documentation on ASGI](./asgi.md)